Ty Lawson

-Tywon Ronell Lawson (born November 3, 1987) is an American professional basketball player for Gaiteros del Zulia of the Venezuelan Basketball League.
+Tywon Ronell Lawson (born November 3, 1987) is an American former professional basketball player who is currently a free agent.
 He played college basketball for the North Carolina Tar Heels where he won the 2009 national championship his junior year.

 Lawson was selected with the 18th overall pick in the 2009 NBA draft by the Minnesota Timberwolves and was immediately traded to the Denver Nuggets.
 He played six seasons for the Nuggets and later played for the Houston Rockets, Indiana Pacers, Sacramento Kings and the Washington Wizards.
 Lawson played three seasons in the CBA for the Shandong Golden Stars and Fujian.

 Early life

 Lawson attended sixth and seventh grade at Gwynn Park Middle School in Prince George's County, Maryland.
 In the eighth grade, he was recruited to the Newport School in Kensington, Maryland.

 Lawson attended Bishop McNamara High School in Forestville, Maryland from 2003 to 2004.
 He later transferred to and graduated from Oak Hill Academy in Virginia, where he was a first-team USA Today and Parade All-American.
 He participated in the McDonald's All-American Game, Jordan Classic and the Nike Hoop Summit.
 During Lawson's senior year at Oak Hill Academy, he averaged 23.8 points, 9.1 assists and five steals.
 His highest scoring game in high school was 55 points.